Vaccinations are available to anyone 12 or older

-Call 262-928-5566 to schedule a vaccination appointment for anyone 12 or older.
-Schedulers are available to assist you Monday through Friday from 9 a.m. to 4 p.m.
+You can call 262-928-5566 to schedule a vaccination appointment for anyone 12 or older.
+Schedulers are available to assist you Monday through Friday from 8 a.m. to 5 p.m.

-If you are 18 or older, you can schedule an appointment for yourself online.
+If you are 18 or older, you can schedule a first dose for yourself using the calendar below.
 Additional appointments will be added as vaccine shipments are confirmed.
 Check back if you cannot find a day or time that works for you.

-We are not able to accommodate requests for a specific vaccine unless you are scheduling an appointment for your second dose.
+We are not able to accommodate requests for a specific vaccine unless you are scheduling an appointment for your second or third dose.

 Commonly asked questions about COVID-19 vaccination